wireapp/ansible-cassandra/README.md

 ## ansible-cassandra

-Ansible role to install an Apache Cassandra cluster supervised with systemd.
+Ansible role to install an Apache Cassandra cluster supervised by systemd.
 Includes the following:

 * Some OS tuning options such as installing jemalloc, setting max_map_count and tcp_keepalive, disabling swap.
 * Bootstraps nodes using the IPs of the servers in the `cassandra_seed` (configurable) inventory group.
 * Weekly scheduled repairs via cron jobs that are non-overlapping (see `cassandra_repair_slots`).
     * requires setting `cassandra_keyspaces` (default `[]` will have no effect)
-* Incremental and full backup scripts as well as a restore script.
-(NOTE: needs better testing)
+* Incremental and full backup scripts as well as a restore script. (disabled by default, optional) (NOTE: needs better testing)
-    * requires access to S3, optional, disabled by default
+    * backup/restore requires access to S3.
 * prometheus-style metrics using jmx-exporter

 **Status: beta**, see [TODOs](#todo)